 - Beware of MLM-based supplements – Pyramid schemes rarely lead to financial success.

-- Consult healthcare professionals – Experts provide evidence-based supplement guidance.
+- Consult healthcare professionals – Experts provide evidence-based guidance on supplements.

 Your health decisions should be based on reliable science, not marketing hype.